AlexBurneikis/Projectile-Aim-Prediction/CannonPrediction.md

     Determine if they are turning left, and store a boolean value.

-    If the ship is turning left, multiply the radius by -1.
+    If the target is turning left, multiply the radius by -1.

     Find the center of rotation, first find the angle to it ```theta = (heading - pi/2) if left turn else (heading + pi/2)``` then find the center of rotation ```cx = x + r*cos(theta), cy = y + r*sin(theta)```